Skip to main content

 It is your responsibility to ensure you (and/or your business) do not contravene Australian cyber sanctions laws, and you must ensure that there are sufficient measures in place to avoid breaching sanctions.
 It is recommended that you:

-• assess your own level of exposure to Australian sanctions laws;
+• assess your own level of exposure to Australian sanctions laws,

-• seek legal advice; and
+• seek legal advice,

 • put in place due diligence measures to manage any identified or anticipated risk of breaching financial sanctions.

 As part of your due diligence checks, it is important that you inform yourself about persons or entities connected with your proposed activity to ensure you do not contravene Australian cyber sanctions laws.
 To do this, you can search the Consolidated List.
+The Consolidated List is a list of all persons and entities who are subject to targeted financial sanctions under Australian sanctions law.
+Persons listed on the Consolidated List may also subject to a travel ban.

 If your proposed activity in any way involves a person or entity listed on the Consolidated List, you should consider seeking legal advice before taking further action.